iTwin/viewer-components-react/apps/test-viewer/README.md

 # Test Viewer App

-This application provides test environment for developers working on widgets for ITwin applications .
+This application provides test environment for developers working on widgets for ITwin applications.

 ## Development